 For the avoidance of doubt, the Parties shall be obliged to consider any complaint when it arises to understand whether the complaint relates to the Services or falls outside of the Services under this Agreement and the Parties shall only be obliged to deal with it under the terms of this Agreement if the complaint relates to the period of time during which this Agreement is applicable.

-The Parties shall at all times maintain adequate insurance for the purposes of all matters arising from or out of the administration of the Services at the relevant time the Services are being delivered.
-The Practice shall, furthermore, ensure that any of its employees, agents, representatives and/or contractors who shall be involved in delivering the Services shall have all relevant qualifications, regulations and certificates and any other mandatory requirements necessary to deliver the Services.
+The Practice shall ensure that any of its employees, agents, representatives and/or contractors who shall be involved in delivering the Services shall have all relevant qualifications, regulations and certificates and any other mandatory requirements necessary to deliver the Services.

+The Practice must, at its own cost, effect and maintain the Required Insurances.
+The cover shall be in respect of all risks which may be incurred by the Practice, arising out of the Practice’s performance of the Services, including death or personal injury, loss of or damage to property or any other such loss, howsoever arising.
+For the avoidance of doubt, such policies must include cover in respect of any financial loss arising from any advice given or omitted to be given by the Practice.

+The Required Insurances shall include, but shall not limited to, £5 million public liability insurance, £5 million employer’s liability insurance, for the delivery of the Services, and a policy that provides at least £2 million cover for medical malpractice/clinical negligence.

+The Practice must provide to the Company, on request, a copy of, or a broker's placement verification of, the Required Insurances, together with receipts or other evidence of payment of the latest premiums due under those policies.

+The provision of any Required Insurances or the amount or limit of cover will not exclude or limit the Practice’s liabilities under this Agreement.

 The Company shall ensure the Practice is provided with any and all relevant information it may require for the provision of the Services.

 LEGAL